ubicucsd/bootcamp_18_19/3_GitHub.md

 git checkout *
 ```

 Git did the best it could.
 You get `file1` and `file2` back because you committed versions of them to Git. `file3` is gone forever :-(.
-Moral of the story: track, track, track!
+Moral of the story: track early, track often!

-This is the basic flow of keeping track of edits in Git.
-Edit, add, commit, edit, add, commit, ed...
+What we've just seen is the basic flow of keeping track of edits in Git: Edit, add, commit, edit, add, commit, ed...

 ## The Hub in GitHub

 So, then, what's GitHub?

-## Subsection for tasks

---
+GitHub upgrades Git in two major ways:
+1. Collaboration - allowing more than one person to safely contribute to a project
+2. Visualization - allowing project changes and versions to be easily looked at

+Think of GitHub as holding a "master" copy of your project.
+Anyone who wants to make changes can grab a local copy of the project, make edits locally, and update the "master" copy once they're done.

+The best way to see this is in action.
+Make sure you've signed up for GitHub (see instructions above), get into groups of 2-3 people, and move on to the tasks.

+## Collaborative Coding I

+-set up github repo to be cloned containing blank task files-

+## Collaborative Coding II

+Alright, every member of your team is now able to access your project, which has its master copy stored on GitHub.

+-what task can they perform-

 ## What You've Learned